fonoster/routr/docs/guide-securing-the-signal.md

 Follow this guide to secure the signaling between your endpoints and **Routr**.
 Keep in mind that **Routr** will only secure the signaling and that the endpoints are ultimately responsible for securing the media.

+> For this guide we will use a fictitious domain name to demonstrate the process of securing the signaling path

 <img src="../img/secure_signaling.png" width=600 vspace=30>

 ## Creating a Java Keystore(.JKS) Certificate